-The Foundation's cash and cash equivalent bank balances totaling \$1,993,695 and \$1,175,852 at June 30, 2011 and 2010, respectively, represent demand deposits with banks.
-Uninsured balances were \$853,723 and \$0 at June 30, 2011 and 2010.
+The Foundation's cash and cash equivalent bank balances totaling \$2,106,791 and \$1,993,695 at June 30, 2012 and 2011, respectively, represent demand deposits with banks.
+Uninsured balances were \$843,236 and \$853,723 at June 30, 2012 and 2011, respectively.
 Category 1 includes bank balances that are uncollateralized.
 Category 2 includes bank balances that are collateralized with securities held by the pledging financial institution.
 Category 3 includes bank balances that are collateralized with securities held by the pledging financial institution's trust department or agent but not in the depositor's (Foundation's) name.